Moushumi Ghose is a queer-identified author, documentary filmmaker and licensed therapist specialzing in breaking down barriers in sexuality.

-Mou created Los Angeles Sex Therapy (LAST) in 2009, a collective of therapists, and coaches who center healthier attitudes around sexuality with special attention given to the experiences of BIPOC, LGBTQIA, Kink, Poly/Ethically Non Monogamous, and Sex Workers She always maintains a sex positive lens.
-LAST became 100% virtual in 2020.
+Mou is the founder of Los Angeles Sex Therapy (LAST), a collective of therapists, educators and coaches who center healthier attitudes around sexuality with special attention given to the experiences of BIPOC, LGBTQIA, Kink, Poly/Ethically Non Monogamous, and Sex Workers.

-Moushumi is a contributor, and is featured in various publications and media outlets including Mens Fitness, Huffington Post, Elite Daily, Oprah Magazine, Hustler, Vice, Elle Magazine, Refinery 29, Playboy TV, Investigation Discoveries, Oxygen Network, Hollywood Entertainment Today, CBS and more.
+Mou has been a featured contributor in various publications and media outlets including Mens Fitness, Huffington Post, Elite Daily, Oprah Magazine, Hustler, Vice, Elle Magazine, Refinery 29, Playboy TV, Investigation Discoveries, Oxygen Network, Hollywood Entertainment Today, CBS and many more.

 Today Mou's day-to-day involves overseeing the group and training future sex therapists and coaches.